 Once I knew Rosie was ready (and I got over my own hesitations and was ready to tackle the task at hand) we had to prepare.
 This is how we prepared for our potty training weekend.

-~Exposure to the potty- we had actually purchased Rosie a potty well before we anticipated toliet training just to expose her to it.
-If your child is displaying readiness signs, and you don't already have a potty, it is time to get one.
+~Exposure to the potty- we had actually purchased Rosie a potty well before we anticipated toilet training just to expose her to it.
+If your child is displaying readiness signs and you don't already have a potty it is time to get one.
 Go together, and let your child be involved in the process of picking it out.
-This builds their excitment, especially if you choose a potty they find appealing or fun.
+This builds their excitement, especially if you choose a potty they find appealing or fun.
 We got the Fisher-Price Cheer for Me!
 Potty and Rosie loved it!

 ~Big Girl/Boy Underwear- As another way to both prepare and build excitement, we took Rosie shopping for big girl underwear the week prior to our scheduled naked weekend.
-She was (and still is) a Dora the Explorer fanatic so the underwear choice was an easy one.
+She was a Dora the Explorer fanatic so the underwear choice was an easy one.
 Once we purchased the undies, we talked to Rosie about how they were for big girls who used the potty.
-These Dora Underwear facilitated training her in so many ways, which I will talk more on later.
+These Dora Underwear facilitated training her in so many ways which I will talk more on later.

 ~Set Up a Reward System- While some argue that you should not reward a child for using the potty, I strongly disagree.
 Having a reward system in place was a huge determining factor in Rosie's success.
-The same day we went shopping for our big girl underwear, we went shopping for rewards.
+The same day we went shopping for our big girl underwear we went shopping for rewards.
 I purchased a Dora the Explorer gift bag and filled it with what we called poo prizes.
-They were far more appealing then they sound - lol!
 We purchased our prizes from The Dollar Tree.
 Coloring books, small toys, and single Hershey's Kisses are examples of some of the items in our poo prize bag.
 When Rosie went poo, she got to pick a prize.
-For pee prizes, we used stickers and fruit snacks.
+For pee prizes, we used stickers and single fruit snacks.
 Every time Rosie went pee, she got 1 sticker and 1 fruit snack from a pack.
 This reward system was a fundamental key to her success!

 ~Clear your Calendar- Now that you and your child are ready, it is time start your naked weekend.
 You need to set aside 3 full days where you do not leave the house, except perhaps to play outside in the yard or at a very close by park for a short period.